 Do You Need a Class Action Lawyer?

 Class action litigation is complicated.
-“But the thing about class actions is, they’re kind of designed to recover money for people when a person that might have an individual claim, it won’t be cost efficient for that person to hire a lawyer to bring it themselves,” Larson says.
+“But the thing about class actions is, they’re kind of designed to recover money for people when a person that might have an individual claim.
+[In other words], it [wouldn’t] be cost efficient for that person to hire a lawyer to bring it themselves,” Larson says.
 For example, if you were overcharged $25, it’s not going to make economic sense to hire a lawyer to try to recover that.

 If you have any specific questions or concerns about a class action lawsuit or class action settlement, you can contact an experienced Oregon class action litigation attorney for legal advice and support.
 A lawyer will review your case, answer your questions, and ensure your legal rights and financial interests are fully protected.